 - Ticket holders will be asked to arrive 60 minutes before their booked time to prepare for boarding.

 NB there are a select few blackout dates where Ain Dubai has been booked for private events, please check the calendar of available dates in advance to avoid any disappointment

 What else is there to do in Bluewaters Island

 Designed as a luxury urban retreat, you will find at the heart of Bluewaters a trendy dining and retail district, marked by distinctive canopy structures that look particularly sensational when lit up at night.

 With 132 leisure and retail units, it’s certainly one of Dubai’s up and coming destinations to watch out for.

-As well as Ain Dubai opening in 2021, you can look forward to the opening of the first GCC Madame Tussauds Dubai, set to open a week earlier on 14 October 2021.
+As well as Ain Dubai opening in 2021, the first GCC Madame Tussauds Dubai also opened in October.